themishmash/portfolio/README.md

 # Portfolio
 By Michelle Wong

-A link (URL) to your published portfolio website
-A link to your GitHub repository (repo)
-Ensure the repo is accessible by your Educators Description of your portfolio website, including, Purpose
-Functionality / features
-Sitemap
-Screenshots
-Target audience
-Tech stack (e.g. html, css, deployment platform, etc)

 This Readme will include the following:
 * Link to my published portfolio website
 * Link to my GitHub repository